To view the curriculum mapping doument for the department please click the link below. Any queries please contact the Head of Department

 Using the key features of capoeira, produce duets and quartets in this style.

-Using a professional script to block scenes in groups.
-Focusing on how different characters react to the same situation based on their personality.
+Using a professional script to learn how a gang of teenagers overcome a something bad, and attempt to cover it up.
+Pupils learn how to block scenes in groups, focusing on how different characters react to the same situation based on their personality.

-Using a stimulus of the Hillsborough disaster, devising a drama piece on the dramatic event.
+Using a stimulus of the Hillsborough disaster, devising a drama piece on the dramatic event using physical theatre.

 Using the chair as a prop, and interrogation as the theme to produce a physical theatre piece.